George of Hungary

 George of Hungary (c.
-1422–1502) was an Ottoman slave that escaped and reverted from Islam to Christianity, writing afterwards about his experiences.
-As per his own description, when George was 15 or 16, he was taken prisoner and sold into slavery when the Ottoman Turks invaded the town of Mühlbach (now Sebeș) in 1438.
+1422–1502) was a Christian Hungarian who was forced as an Ottoman slave that escaped and reverted from Islam to Christianity, writing afterwards about his experiences.
+As per description, when George was 15 or 16, he was taken prisoner and sold into slavery when the Ottoman Turks invaded the town of Szászsebes (German: Mühlbach, now Sebeș, Romania) in 1438 during the Transylvanian campaign against the Kingdom of Hungary.
 George had arrived to the city a year earlier, probably to go to a school in the local Dominican monastery.